jamoakoa/GW-Cybersecurity-Boot-Camp/ELK Stack Deployment/README.md

 The files in this repository were used to configure the network display below:

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the main.yml file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the main.yml file may be used to install only certain pieces of it, such as DVWA.

-    roles/main.yml
+    install-dvwa.yml

 This document contains the following details:

     Description of the Topology
     Access Policies
     ELK Configuration
     Beats in Use
     Machines Being Monitored
     How to Use the Ansible Build

 Description of the Topology